Back to blog

 As part of the structure of the retainer agreement, how and what you get paid is an important component – especially for you!
 That regular cash flow we mentioned as a benefit to a retainer?
 It’s good to make sure it’s flowing to your business!

-What is a retainer fee and how it works can help determine the payment plan.
-There are several ways to structure the fees you charge to have you on retainer for services:
+Understanding what a retainer fee is and how it works can help determine the payment plan.
+You can structure the fees you charge to have you on retainer for services in several ways:

-Once again, depending on the nature of your business, your client’s business, and your relationship, the retainer fee, how the retainer fee works and the payment structure will vary.
+Depending on the nature of your business, your client’s business, and your relationship, the retainer fee, how a retainer fee works, and the payment structure will vary.
 Bonsai has some great tips on invoicing clients.

-How and when you get paid can vary too, depending on your needs and your client’s preferences.
-Perhaps you prefer the payment up-front for an entire fiscal year.
-Or perhaps you prefer regular, monthly payments.
+How and when you get paid can vary depending on your needs and your client’s preferences.
+You might prefer payment up-front for an entire fiscal year.
+Or you might prefer regular, monthly payments.
 Bonsai can help you set up freelance recurring auto-payments for your retainer agreements.

 You’ve got a relationship with a client, you’ve got a contract in place for a retainer, and you’ve been paid.